asim-shrestha/snake-arena/cmpt383.md

 - Ability to configure your own AI battlesnake through adjusting what the snake prioritizes.
 - Contains pre-built snake AI's that use DFS + heuristics to most optimally survive.
 - Ability to add and remove custom and pre-built snakes onto a game.
-- Ability to customize snake look and colour.
-- Will house a leaderboard of the current best snake AI's along with players.
+- Will house a leaderboard of the players.
-- Ability to go forward and backwards through a game.
 - Ability to manually control a snake yourself and play against AI snakes.

 ## Languages and roles